 - A 2017 study showed 2.5g per day increased nail growth by 12% and reduced breakages by 42%, with 80% of participants satisfied with the improved appearance of their nails after the 24 week study (Hexsel, 2014).

 - A 2019 study using a supplement containing 2.5 g of collagen peptides, acerola fruit extract, vitamin C, zinc, biotin, and a native vitamin E complex for 12 weeks found statistically significant improvements in skin hydration, elasticity, roughness, and density (Bolke, 2019)

-Postpartum is an intense period of hormonal and physiological change within the body.
-Along with elevated energy requirements, especially for those Mum’s who are breastfeeding.
+Pregnancy and postpartum is an intense period of hormonal and physiological change within the body, along with elevated energy requirements, especially for those Mum’s who are breastfeeding.